Our little piece of marine paradise

 Can I anchor?

 You can anchor anywhere within the Reserve providing it is not within 50meters of a mooring or unless specified by signage.
 Do not drop your anchor in the sea grass as it plays an important role in the ecology of the island.
+Popular anchorages are indicated on the map in the Marine and Boating Guide.

 Can I get fuel and water on the Island?